mr-karan/doggo/README.md

 - Supports **ndots** and **search** configurations from `resolv.conf` or command-line arguments.
 - Supports multiple resolvers at once.
 - Supports IPv4 **and** IPv6 _both_.
+- Available as a web tool as well: [https://doggo.mrkaran.dev](https://doggo.mrkaran.dev).

 ## Installation